 The I/O Conference is a major event in the technology giants calendar.
 It’s where Google reveals all the things it’s been working on in the past year and provides glimpses of what products and services might be to come.

-Here’s our Birmingham digital agency’s team brief roundup of the developments that we think will boost your digital marketing.
+Here is our Birmingham digital agency team’s brief roundup of the developments of technology that we think will boost your digital marketing.